Harini-Elikanti/DSP-Signal-Processing-Toolkit-FIR-Filtering-FFT-Analysis/README.md

 # DSP Signal Processing Toolkit

-A digital signal processing project implemented using MATLAB and C, demonstrating signal generation, noise modeling, FIR filtering, convolution-based implementation, and FFT-based frequency analysis.
+A digital signal processing project implemented using **C and MATLAB**, demonstrating signal generation, noise modeling, FIR filtering, convolution-based implementation, C-MATLAB verification, and FFT-based frequency analysis.

 ## Project Overview

-This project demonstrates a basic DSP processing pipeline:
+This project implements a basic DSP processing pipeline:

-Signal Generation → Noise Addition → FIR Filtering → FFT Analysis
+**Signal Generation → Noise Addition → FIR Filtering → FFT Analysis**

-A composite signal containing 50 Hz and 200 Hz frequency components is generated and sampled at 1 kHz.
-Random Gaussian noise is added to simulate a noisy measurement.
+A composite signal containing **50 Hz and 200 Hz** frequency components is generated and sampled at **1 kHz**.
+Noise is added to simulate a noisy measurement.

-A 21-tap FIR low-pass filter is then designed in MATLAB and implemented manually in C using the convolution equation.
+A **21-tap FIR low-pass filter** with a cutoff frequency of approximately **100 Hz** is then designed in MATLAB and implemented manually in C using the convolution equation.

 The C implementation is verified against MATLAB by comparing their filtered outputs.

 ## Features

-- Generation of discrete-time signals
+- Discrete-time signal generation
 - Sampling and Nyquist criterion analysis
 - Gaussian noise modeling
 - FIR low-pass filter design